NeoSpark314/seurat-godot-plugin/README.md

 For the texture import make sure to **disable Mip Maps** and that the texture does not get resized.
 ![Texture Import Settings](doc/images/render_texture_import_settings.jpg?raw-true)

-Next is to create a shader material for the mesh and assign the provided seurat_blend.shader.
+Next is to create a shader material for the mesh and assign the provided `seurat_blend.shader`.
 This shader exposes a single parameter that is the texture slot:

 ![Shader Settings](doc/images/render_shader_settings.jpg?raw-true)